Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 7. Popular Oktoberfest Food

 I bet you are wondering what kind of cuisine to expect at Oktoberfest.
 Well, you will be happy to know that fresh, soft pretzels are on the menu, also known as brezn.
-Some of the most popular treats are candied nuts, cotton candy and the adorable gingerbread hearts with their sweetheart slogans like ich liebe dich (I love you).
+Some of the most popular treats are candied nuts, cotton candy, and the adorable gingerbread hearts with their sweetheart slogans like ich liebe dich (I love you).
 You will see a large number of attendees wearing these hearts as a fun souvenir.

 Other traditional dishes you may want to try are käsespätzle (cheese noodles), bratwursts, currywurst (sliced sausage served with ketchup and curry powder), fish, roasted ox, rotisserie chicken, sauerkraut, fried potato cakes, and the list goes on.
 So many delicious choices.